Nolanjue/Nolanjue/README.md

 I love making front and back-end applications and continuously learning and improving!

+My favorite hobbies are Biking, swimming, and running

 Currently interested in/learning about:

--Data science, especially topics that involve NN and AI projects!
+Data science, especially topics that involve NN and AI projects!

 ### Languages I have experience and worked with: